shardsnaik/Rag_based_chatbot/README.md

-# RAG-Based Chatbot with Cohere Command-xlarge-nightly Model
+# RAG-Based Chatbot with gpt-3.5-turbo Model
 # https://conversationaimodel.netlify.app/
 ## Project Overview
 This project implements a Retrieval-Augmented Generation (RAG) pipeline to build an intelligent chatbot capable of answering user queries based on a custom document database.
-The chatbot uses Pinecone for document retrieval and integrates Cohere’s `command-xlarge-nightly` model for generating natural language responses.
+The chatbot uses Pinecone for document retrieval and integrates Openai’s `gpt-3.5-turbo` model for generating natural language responses.

 The project leverages LangChain’s seamless integration with multiple components like retrievers and LLMs, ensuring an efficient and modular architecture.